By using this site, you agree to the Privacy Policy and Terms of Use.

 As is the case with a franchise that is newly developed, the Jays were faced with typical teething troubles in their first few years as a team.

-They usually finished last in the American League up until the fateful 1983 season, which saw the Toronto Blue Jays pick up some severe form.
-They had their first winning season in 1983 when they finished fourth under manager Bobby Cox.
+They usually finished last in the American minor league contract up until the fateful 1983 season, which saw the Toronto Blue Jays pick up some severe form.
+They had their first full season / winning season in 1983 when they finished fourth under manager Bobby Cox.

 Manager Bobby Cox was named the AL Manager of the Year during the so-called “Drive of ’85” During this time, he captured the division championship five times in nine seasons and made it three in a row during 1991-1993.